edespino/cloudberry-site/docs/create-and-manage-tables.md

 Foreign keys are not supported.
 You can declare them, but referential integrity is not enforced.

 Foreign key constraints specify that the values in a column or a group of columns must match the values appearing in some row of another table to maintain referential integrity between two related tables.
-Referential integrity checks cannot be enforced between the distributed table segments of a Cloudberry database.
+Referential integrity checks cannot be enforced between the distributed table segments of a Apache Cloudberry.

 #### Exclusion constraints